 ARTICLE I GENERAL

-1.1 Purpose – These Bylaws relate to the general conduct of the affairs of Swim PEI, an organization incorporated on the thirteenth (13th) day of July,1999 under the Companies Act, RSPEI 1988 c.
+1.1 Purpose – These Bylaws relate to the general conduct of the affairs of Swim PEI, an organization incorporated on the thirteenth (13th) day of July,1999 under Part II of the Companies Act, , RSPEI 1988 c.
 C-14 and subject to the laws of the province of Prince Edward Island.

 1.2 Definitions – The following terms have these meanings in these Bylaws: